abaratif/bdf/README.md

 At this point, the code was getting sort of spaghetti-like, so I took a moment to re-organize everything into a single object, and to abstract out constants into easy to change variables.

 ### Analysis

+The analysis mainly consisted of loading the CSV, filtering the data frame, and then getting the mean and variance.
+I chose to round the decimals up, to two places as per the spec.
+I had to pass an argument to the pandas var() function to specify the degrees of freedom to be used in the variance calculation, so as to not calculate a sample variance.